heutelbeck/sapl-demos/sapl-demo-testing/README.md

 # SAPL Demo Testing

-This is a sample repository for testing SAPL policies executed by [Maven](https://maven.apache.org/).
+This demo is a sample repository for testing SAPL policies executed by [Maven](https://maven.apache.org/).

 ## Folder structure